I’m sure all of you have heard about the Keto Diet before; it’s been around for a long time and absolutely has a ton of hype around it still.

 Because fats and proteins are highly satiating (they fill you up quickly), it’s very hard to overeat on a Keto Diet.
 A meal of eggs and avocados is way more filling than a bowl of cereal, for example.

-This means you automatically will eat less and hit that calorie deficit that’s usually difficult on other diets.
+This means you will eat fewer calories without really trying and hit that calorie deficit that’s usually difficult on other diets.

 Also, consuming fats slow down the digestion of other foods; you’ll digest slower and have solid energy levels throughout the day.